midas-network/covid19-smh-research/README.md

 This repository is intended for the Scenario Modeling Hub's _research_ rounds, which are intended to encourage modeling to address specific research questions.
-Possibilities that have been discussed include the impact of disparities (described below) revisiting early stages of a pandemic.
+Possibilities that have been discussed include the impact of heterogeneities (described below) revisiting early stages of a pandemic.
 Additional research rounds may follow.

 The research rounds are distinct from the _operational_ rounds were the sole focus of the Scenario Modeling Hub from